-2) In late 2019, MOH updated the report by using P.E.O.P.L.E.
-2019 instead of P.E.O.P.L.E.
-2017.
+2) In the most recent update, MOH updated the report by using P.E.O.P.L.E.
+2020 instead of P.E.O.P.L.E.
+2019.
 Previously reported numbers have been restated and targets have been adjusted accordingly.